tdwg/website/content/pages/community/management/guide-to-reporting/index.md

 page_order:
 ---

-# Guide to Interest/Task Group annual reporting
+# Guide to interest/task group annual reporting

 ## Introduction

 As prescribed in the [TDWG Process](https://www.tdwg.org/about/process/), conveners of Interest and Task Groups (I/TG) must submit an Annual Report to the Executive Committee.
 An annual report should describe the group&#39;s activities and accomplishments during the past year and plans for coming year.
-This document provides the annual schedule (ideal), guidance for content, and a [template](http://drive.google.com/open?id=1VYHouWmgh94zUibFgDlTW_6cwCTsYbl6Kq9vsczFPjA) for I/TG annual reports.
+This document provides the annual schedule (ideal), guidance for content, and a template (as [GoogleDoc](http://drive.google.com/open?id=1VYHouWmgh94zUibFgDlTW_6cwCTsYbl6Kq9vsczFPjA) or [Markdown](../annual-report-template)) for I/TG annual reports.
 The purpose and audience of annual reports are described first to explain the context and motivation for reporting.
 The submission and review procedures give the expected timelines for submission, review and publication.
 Suggested section headings and content are then explained.
-A separate document ( [Report Template](https://drive.google.com/open?id=1VYHouWmgh94zUibFgDlTW_6cwCTsYbl6Kq9vsczFPjA)) contains the actual template, with basic metadata for the Interest/Task Group and section headings to be completed as appropriate.
+A separate document contains the actual template, with basic metadata for the Interest/Task Group and section headings to be completed as appropriate.

 ## Purpose